 Political and financial decision-makers are often unaware of the fundamental importance, or the multiple benefits, of WASH improvements.
 In addition, investment in sanitation faces many competing priorities such as infrastructure, education or defence.
 As a result, WASH and specifically sanitation is often not prioritized and suffers from a lack of institutional leadership, capacity and resources which impedes progress.
 Sanitation may never be a glamorous subject, but without it sustainable development cannot be achieved.
 It is the key to healthier, more sustainable and resilient cities and communities.

 EuSAIN puts sanitation in focus as a priority area for sustainable development and helps to build capacities, advocates and raises awareness for sanitation and SDG 6 at all levels among stakeholders (governments, utilities, civil society organisations, communities and citizens) with the long term aim to achieve good quality Sanitation, Water and Hygiene services for all and to achieve a significant contribution to all other, related SDGs.
 EuSAIN departs from the point of view that sanitation and water are human rights.
-That means that participation, non-discrimination, accountability and sustainability are central in our efforts to advance the SDG.
+That means that participation, non-discrimination, and accountability are central in our efforts to advance SDG 6.